-Combining Different Influencer Marketing Strategies for Maximum Impact
+Combining Different Influencer Marketing Strategies

 In 2020, we’re going to see brands relying on a mix of content strategies to really put some power behind their digital marketing.
 Influencer content will be combined with professionally-designed assets for branded imagery, infographics, social content, custom blog images, and more.
 Influencer content studios are likely to grow in popularity as an option for businesses who want the right kind of creative work without the overhead of a big agency or a full-fledged influencer campaign.

 For brands who have historically outsourced all of their influencer work, or have handled it exclusively in-house, there will be a shift towards a hybrid model rather than an all-or-nothing situation.
 Agencies will need to have a flexible set of offerings, in order to provide everything from the full-service approach to filling in gaps to help with specific influencer tactics.

 All in all, influencer marketing in 2020 is likely to be better than ever before.
 It’s going to be more targeted, more measurable, more transparent — and more effective.
 We can’t wait to see what brands and influencers bring to the table in the new year and beyond.
 Do you agree with these 2020 influencer marketing trends?
 We'd love to hear from you